 Ethical Culture Fieldston School is a progressive PreK-12 independent school that has been serving students from throughout New York City and the surrounding suburbs since 1878.
 ECFS offers a rich curriculum in the arts, sciences, and humanities.
 A co-ed, nonsectarian school, it serves a diverse community of about 1,700 students on two campuses -- one in the Riverdale section of the Bronx and the other in Manhattan.
-Ethical Culture School, located on the Upper West Side at 63rd Street and Central Park West, is comprised of approximately 450 students Pre-K through 5th Grade and 80 faculty members.
+Ethical Culture School, located on the Upper West Side at 63rd Street and Central Park West, has approximately 450 students Pre-K through 5th Grade and 80 faculty members.

 What is essential about working at our school?